Just some quick tidbits for those who were wondering. Sorry it is such a mess, I took the info from posts of mine on the forums:

 - Also note the new style MAF connector which was exclusive to the CVPI for 2004, but was adapted to all panthers for 2005+

 - In addition, note the integrated MAF to the upper lid.
-As seen above 2005+ civlian panthers adatped this as well, but still using a 70mm MAF
+As seen above 2005+ civlian panthers adopted this as well, but still using a 70mm MAF

 - Picture of a 2003-2004 Marauder engine bay for comparison: